4-year-old whale of one of the world's rarest species is "likely to die" after becoming heavily entangled, NOAA says

 "After reviewing documentation of this new entanglement case, NOAA Fisheries biologists have made a preliminary determination that it meets the criteria of a 'serious injury,'" the agency said Thursday.
 "This means the whale is likely to die from this injury."

 At the time she was found, NOAA said it was "too late in the day" for an entanglement response team to go after her and she was too far from shore.
-However, the agency is working to find her again in an attempt to free her from the lines.
+However, the Clearwater Marine Aquarium said on Sunday that NOAA Fisheries is working with responders and trained experts to try to find her again.

+"Together, we will further document the entanglement, and determine if a response will be possible," the aquarium said, adding that if someone should encounter this or another entangled whale, they should call experts for help and not intervene themselves.

 The young whale is the daughter of another tracked member of the right whale species, an adult female named "Spindle," who was recently seen with her tenth calf off the coast of Georgia.
 This was the first time that Spindle's daughter had been seen since May of last year in Massachusetts Bay, NOAA said, at which point she was not entangled.